A Control Function Framework for Mitigating Position Bias in Learning to Rank Systems: Experiments

-On the MSLR-WEB10K and Istella-S datasets, the PDF and IMR transformations assuming normality yield the best ranking performance, likely because the residuals from $m()$ in these datasets approximately follow a normal distribution.
+\textbf{Performance comparison assuming access to true relevance in validation data (RQ2).} For question RQ2, we use true relevance labels in the validation set for hyperparameter tuning for all methods.
+Results are shown in Table~\ref{tab:main_results_with_true_validation_data_short_version}.
+Across all datasets, CFC or CFC-S consistently outperform all other methods for every value of $p$ and both metrics, using either LambdaMART or DNN rankers.
+On the MSLR-WEB10K and Istella-S datasets, the PDF and IMR transformations assuming normality yield the best ranking performance, likely because the residuals from $m(\cdot)$ in these datasets approximately follow a normal distribution.
 In contrast, for the Yahoo dataset, where the residuals do not follow a normal distribution, the min-max transformation performs best.
 This highlights that CFC method can automatically find the best residual transformation to achieve optimal ranking performance.
 Clicks in the MSLR-WEB10k and Istella-S datasets are sparser than in Yahoo, with click densities of approximately $0.36\%$ and $1.10\%$, respectively, compared to $2.72\%$ in Yahoo under standard position bias.
 CFC method surpasses the baselines, showing its robustness in scenarios with such highly sparse click data.

 \textbf{The effect of bias severity (RQ3).} We evaluate CFC under varying the severity of position bias (\( \eta \in \{0.5, 1.0, 1.5, 2.0\} \)) in click generation.
-Figure~\ref{fig:bias_severity-lm} shows the $ERR@10$ results with LambdaMART, while Figure~\ref{fig:bias_severity-dnn} in the Appendix presents results for the DNN ranker.
+Figure~\ref{fig:bias_severity-all} shows the $ERR@10$ results with LambdaMART and DNN as rankers.
 Across all datasets and bias severities, CFC with LambdaMART outperforms all baselines.
 As \( \eta \) increases, the performance gap between Oracle and other methods increases due to increased sparsity in clicks.
 Nevertheless, our method is more robust than baselines across bias severity levels.
-CFC with DNN also performs best among DNN-based baselines on Yahoo and MSLR-WEB10K for all \( \eta \), except at \( \eta = 2.0 \) on MSLR-WEB10K.
-On the Istella-S dataset, CFC with DNN performs best among DNN-based methods at \( \eta = 0.5 \), while MULTR outperforms it at other bias severities.
-While results for LambdaMART and DNN-based methods are shown separately for clarity of visualization, CFC with LambdaMART consistently outperforms all baselines across datasets and bias levels, regardless of ranker.
+CFC with DNN also performs best among DNN-based baselines on Yahoo and MSLR-WEB10K for all \( \eta \), except for \( \eta = 1.5 \) on MSLR-WEB10K.
+On the Istella-S dataset, CFC with DNN outperforms the baselines for \( \eta = 0.0 \) and \( 2.0 \), and performs comparably to MULTR for \( \eta = 1.0 \) and \( 1.5 \) among DNN-based methods.
+MULTR sometimes performs comparably to CFC with a DNN ranker, likely because MULTR is optimized to work with a DNN ranker.
+However, unlike CFC, which is a general-purpose position bias correction method, MULTR cannot generalize to other rankers without substantial effort.